ErpNetDocs/tech/modules/crm/clientcenter/how-to/create-new-order.md

 See **[this guide](apply-platform-settings.md)** if you haven't already done that.

-When you have access to the new order feature, you need to obtain all the necessary **product codes** to complete your order.
+When you have access to the New Order functionality, you need to obtain all the necessary **product codes** to complete your order.

 ## Step-by-step process